Los Mochis: Sports

 Los Mochis is known for its sports culture and large, high-quality sporting facilities (Ciudades Deportivas) intended to promote participation in sports.
 It has two large sporting facilities that have running tracks, pools, tennis courts, baseball fields and a football stadium with a capacity of 11,000.

 The city is home to the Mexican Pacific League's Cañeros de Los Mochis baseball club.
 The city's football team is called the Murciélagos de Los Mochis, and its basketball team is known as the Pioneros.

-Professional boxing
+Professional boxing is popular in Los Mochis.

-With many World Champions and undefeated boxers, Los Mochis is considered one of Mexico's best boxing's cities.